xburco00/Digital-electronics-1/Labs/07-ffs/README.md

 ```

-### Screenshot, with simulated time waveforms; always display all inputs and outputs.
-The full functionality of the entities must be verified:
+### Screenshot, with simulated time waveforms; always display all inputs and outputs:
 ![Simulated time Waveforms](Images/.png)

 ## 4.Shift register

-### Image of the shift register schematic.
-The image can be drawn on a computer or by hand.
-Name all inputs, outputs, components and internal signals:
+### Image of the shift register schematic
 ![Image of the shift](Images/.png)